codynova/tarot/readme.md

 ### Options

 Tarot has sensible defaults to encourage standardized architecture.
 However it is possible to tweak every aspect of the build process.
+All options are listed under the API section of the readme.